Henry Elliott Chevallier Kitchener, 2nd Earl Kitchener of Khartoum and of Broome1

 Henry Elliott Chevallier Kitchener, 2nd Earl Kitchener of Khartoum and of Broome was born on 5 October 1846.1 He was the son of Lt.-Col. Henry Horatio Kitchener and Frances Anne Chevallier.2 He married Eleanor Fanny Lushington, daughter of Lt.-Col. Franklin Lushington and Anne Dobrée Bainbrigge, on 9 October 1877.1 He died on 27 March 1937 at age 90, without surviving issue.1

-He fought in the Franco-Prussian War in 1870.1 He fought in the Manipur Expedition in 1891, where he was mentioned in despatches.1 He fought in the Burma War in 1891, where he was mentioned in despatches.1 He was depot commander of the West India Regiment between 1899 and 1903.1 He gained the rank of Colonel in the service of the Duke of Cornwall's Light Infantry.1 He fought in the First World War, in South-Est Africa.1 He succeeded to the title of 2nd Viscount Broome, of Broome [U.K., 1914] on 5 June 1916.1 He succeeded to the title of 2nd Viscount Kitchener of Khartoum, and of the Vaal in the Colony of the Transvaal , and of Aspall, Suffolk [U.K., 1902] on 5 June 1916.1 He succeeded to the title of 2nd Earl Kitchener of Khartoum and of Broome, of Khartoum and of Broome, co.
-Kent [U.K., 1914] on 5 June 1916.1 He succeeded to the title of 2nd Baron Denton, of Denton, co.
+He fought in the Franco-Prussian War in 1870.1 He fought in the Manipur Expedition in 1891, where he was mentioned in despatches.1 He fought in the Burma War in 1891, where he was mentioned in despatches.1 He was depot commander of the West India Regiment between 1899 and 1903.1 He gained the rank of Colonel in the Duke of Cornwall's Light Infantry.1 He fought in the First World War, in South-Est Africa.1 He succeeded as the 2nd Viscount Broome, of Broome [U.K., 1914] on 5 June 1916.1 He succeeded as the 2nd Viscount Kitchener of Khartoum, and of the Vaal in the Colony of the Transvaal , and of Aspall, Suffolk [U.K., 1902] on 5 June 1916.1 He succeeded as the 2nd Earl Kitchener of Khartoum and of Broome, of Khartoum and of Broome, co.
+Kent [U.K., 1914] on 5 June 1916.1 He succeeded as the 2nd Baron Denton, of Denton, co.
 Kent [U.K., 1914] on 5 June 1916.1

 Children of Henry Elliott Chevallier Kitchener, 2nd Earl Kitchener of Khartoum and of Broome and Eleanor Fanny Lushington